minling/js-callbacks-web-0615-public/README.md

   << 5
 ```

-Or, you can pass the function directly into `printAndCallback`:
+Or, I can pass the function directly into `printAndCallback`:

 ```
 printAndCallback("I'm fine, thanks!", function(){ return 3; })